How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 ethnoscience

-3. In a grated gruel of 1 apple and 1 onion, add 2 tbsp. l. honey.
-Take 0.5 tsp.
+3. Add 2 tbsp to the grated pulp of 1 apple and 1 onion. l. honey Take 0.5 tsp.
 3 times a day.

 4. Decoctions for inhalation - from unpeeled potatoes (with the addition of a few drops of turpentine), a soda-salt mixture with the addition of 2 drops of iodine.

-Prevention of angina in pregnant women
+Prevention of sore throat in pregnant women

 • regularly ventilate and humidify the room;